 Eric Schmidt isn’t your typical 58-year-old though.
 The Executive Chairman of Google visited Athens yesterday and gave a talk1 about how technology along with business can be used as economic stimuli in order to generate growth and prosperity.
 I was glad to hear him saying big business and governments do not create new jobs.
 Amen to that.
 It’s the small, new business that create jobs.
 Statism, a big public sector, not embracing private enterprise and globalization cannot act as stimuli for growth and will only keep an economy, and by extent a nation, constrained within the boundaries of its own, far away isolated from the rest of world.
 In the meantime, the rest of the world advances with an accelerating rate whether it tries to tackle small problems or daft moonshots — as technology, global growth, and trade do as well.

 One’s competing with the world now.
 There’s no ‘keeping up with Joneses anymore.’
 Location is uninteresting and moreover not important.
 It’s keeping up with everybody — from Jakarta to Quebec.
 Thus, removing roadblocks and regulations that make starting up a company harder than it should be in the first place which also protect certain industries would be deemed as necessary and wise.
-Whatever bureaucratic relics of the past that make it hard to start a business has to be eliminated.
+Whatever bureaucratic relics of the past that make it hard to start a business have to be eliminated.

 Our goal should be to create infrastructure and legal frameworks that make it easy for people to start something up, fail, repeat.
 For example, there are certain cases in Germany that make it illegal for a company to fail and if it does, the owner is prosecuted and faces jail-time.
 By all accounts that’s absurd in 2013.
 Failure should not be punished.
 Instead it should be used as a pool of valuable knowledge for the next time one will try.
 Best practices, do’s and don’ts.
 Along with frameworks for starting up, it’s also important to create and establish frameworks that make it easy for people to move around the world and create.
 The more you regulate a system the harder it will be for it to operate optimally.
 Now, scale it up to global-level data: 7.13 billion people.
 Also don’t forget to plan for the future: 1.14% YoY population growth.